 Texas is known as a very wealthy state, and if Texas were considered a country, it would rank as the 8th largest economy in the world (similar to France), surpassing the economic power of both Australia and South Korea.
-Major corporations that drive the U.S. economy are based in Texas, leading to a diverse pool of talent residing in the state, creating a virtuous cycle of economic growth.
+Major corporations that drive the U.S. economy are based in Texas, leading to a diverse pool of talent residing in the state and creating a virtuous cycle of economic growth.

 State GDP and Economic Status